hikims/KISTLab-of-cell-signaling-analysis/README.md

     	return 0;}

-Multiple simulations: Root mean square error (RMSE), inhibition, coefficient variation (CV), and bliss index of each protein are calculated via multiple simulations (simul_time=1000).
+Multiple simulations: Root mean square error, coefficient variation, and bliss index of each protein are calculated via multiple simulations (simul_time=1000).

-	The RMSE (RMSE in functions.cpp) is to find suitable parameters set based on a specific parameter.
+	The root mean square error (RMSE in functions.cpp) is to find suitable parameters set based on a specific parameter.

  		double RMSE(double *data1, double mean, int size){